-Livermore Amador Valley Transit Authority

-STAFF REPORT

 SUBJECT: LAVTA's Operating & Capital Budget for FY 2026

 FROM: Tamara Edwards, Director of Finance

-DATE: April 22, 2025

-Staff requests that the Finance and Administration Committee forward the Operating and Capital Budget for FY 2026 and Resolution 16-2025 to the Board for approval.
+Review and approve the Operating and Capital Budget for FY 2026 and Resolution 16-2025.

 Attached for your consideration are the draft LAVTA Operating and Capital Budgets for FY 2026 (July 1, 2025 through June 30, 2026).
 The operating budget includes revenues and expenses required to operate Fixed Route, Dial-a-Ride, and other projects such as Go Tri-Valley.
-The total operating budget of \$26,807,558 reflects an overall increase of 7% from the FY 2025 budget; a breakdown of this increase is included in the chart below.
+The total operating budget of \$26,830,558 reflects an overall increase of 7% from the FY 2025 budget; a breakdown of this increase is included in the chart below.
 A large portion of these projects are covered by dedicated grants and allocations.
 Cost increases are largely due to contractual increases in the fixed route operations and maintenance contract.